 Looking for a lighter cake that was not too rich, we came across this spongecake made with almond paste.
 The batter, basically a type of French génoise, is made from eggs that are whipped for a long time to build structure in the batter.
 Unlike other spongecake batters, this one holds up well although you need to take care when folding in the flour.
 Use a gentle touch and a large whisk to fold in the sifted cake flour.

 |Have you ever considered making your own chocolates for Valentine’s Day?
 Here’s an appealing recipe that requires no special skills.
-At the Chocolate Show in New York in December, Pastry Chef Donald Wressell showed a packed crowd how to work with chocolate.
-Triple chocolate cookies and chocolate candies made with delicious single-origin chocolate from E. […]

 This festive “cookie” is really a cake.
 Like many classic petit fours, Neapolitans are thin layers of rich butter cake sandwiched with jam.
 Almond paste in the batter keeps the cake moist for a week or more at room temperature, a month or more when frozen.